Top 5 Reasons to Become a Medical Assistant

 3. Plentiful job prospects

 Due to a rise in the population, technological advances and increasing medical concerns that dictate a preventative approach to health care, medical assistants should be in consistently high demand.
-According to the U.S. Bureau of Labor Statistics’ 2016-17 Occupational Outlook Handbook, the field is expected to grow by 23 percent through 2022, which is much faster than other occupations.
+According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the field is expected to grow by 29 percent through 2026, which is much faster than other occupations.

 4. Flexible schedule